-In order to repeat a course, the student must reapply to the program in a subsequent offering of the same term in which the failure occurred providing there is an available seat.
-If in repeating the course, the student fails again, then the student will be removed entirely from the program and can only reenter by going through the admission process.
-Please note that the student may be required to begin at term one.
+In order to repeat a course, you must reapply to the program in a subsequent offering of the same term in which the failure occurred providing there is an available seat.
+If in repeating the course, you fail again, then you will be removed entirely from the program and can only re-enter by going through the admission process.
+Please note that you may be required to begin at term one.

-A student who has failed a course, re-entered the program and successfully repeated the failed course, and then fails another course, will be removed entirely from the program and can only re-enter by through the admission process.
-Please note that the student may be required to begin at term one of the diploma year.
+If you fail a course, re-enter the program and successfully repeat the failed course, and then fail another course, you will be removed entirely from the program and can only re-enter by going through the admission process.
+Please note that you may be required to begin at term one.

 Re-entering the program under any circumstance is dependent on an available seat and at the discretion of the human services department and in consultation with the Dean.
-Students who fail a course may be asked to complete a learning assessment prior to being reconsidered for readmission.
+If you fail a course, you may be asked to complete a learning assessment prior to being reconsidered for re-admission.
 These regulations are important to the profession to ensure that graduates have the required skills and knowledge, and are therefore deemed safe to practice.

 4. All students are required to adhere to the program expectations document.
-Failure to adhere to these standards may result in the student being required to leave the program.
+Failure to adhere to these standards may result in your being required to leave the program.